Agent Orange: Our Second Vietnam Battle for Life

 What is Agent Orange?

 I landed in Vietnam on 10/15/69 and, like my other Nam brothers, I thought I knew who the only enemy was — the North Vietnamese and Viet Cong (Charlie).
-Little did we suspect we were facing another “enemy” — our own government, which was spraying AO all over Vietnam (estimates are that 18-20 million gallons of herbicides were sprayed throughout our War, of which over 12 million gallons were AO1).
-AO exposure also applies to veterans who served in or near the Korean demilitarized zone (DMZ) between April 1, 1968 and August 31, 1971.
+Little did we suspect we were facing another “enemy” — our own government, which was spraying AO all over Vietnam (estimates are that nearly 20 million gallons of herbicides were sprayed throughout our War, of which over 12 million gallons were AO).
+AO exposure also applies to veterans who served in or near the Korean demilitarized zone (DMZ) between 1968 and August 31, 1971.

-Spraying AO in Vietnam was known as Operation Ranch Hand and it lasted from 1962 to 1971, with the peak spraying being 1967-19691,4.
-And because AO doesn’t just go away, all Vietnam vets through the end of the war in 1975 are considered to have been exposed to this deadly nemesis.
+Spraying AO in Vietnam was known as Operation Ranch Hand and it lasted from 1962 to 1971.1,4 And because AO doesn’t just go away, all Vietnam vets through the end of the war in 1975 are considered to have been exposed to this deadly nemesis.

 The unknown, dangerous dioxins

-Unbeknown to most of us at the time, AO was laden with dioxins, which the World Health Organization (WHO) now defines as, “highly toxic and can cause reproductive and developmental problems, damage the immune system, interfere with hormones and also cause cancer.”3,14 Some dioxins are considered the most carcinogenic substances known to man, with the most toxic of the dioxins technically known as 2,3,7,8-tetrachlorodibenzo para dioxin, or TCDD2.
+Unbeknown to most of us at the time, AO was laden with dioxins, which the World Health Organization (WHO) now defines as, “highly toxic and can cause reproductive and developmental problems, damage the immune system, interfere with hormones and also cause cancer.”
+Some dioxins are technically known as 2,3,7,8- tetrachlorodibenzo para dioxin (TCDD).3

 Dioxins are readily absorbed by fat tissue, where they are then stored in our bodies.
-Their half-life (half-life is how long it takes for half of a toxic to be eliminated in the body) in human bodies is 11–15 years, though it can be as high as 20 years3.
-Both are extremely long half-lives for a toxic substance.
+Their half-life (half-life is how long it takes for half of a toxic to be eliminated in the body) in human bodies is 7-11 years.3

 Downplaying Agent Orange

-The VA, as usual, downplaying things done improperly to vets in time of war, notes “the dioxin TCDD was an unwanted byproduct of herbicide production."
-For reference, dioxins are pollutants released into the environment as a result of burning waste, diesel exhaust, chemical manufacturing or other processes.
-TCDD is considered the most toxic of the dioxins and is classified by the Environmental Protection Agency as a human carcinogen.1
+The VA, as usual, downplaying things done improperly to vets in time of war, notes "the dioxin TCDD was an unwanted byproduct of herbicide production."
+It adds that: "dioxins are pollutants that are released into the environment by burning waste, diesel exhaust, chemical manufacturing, and other processes."1

-Interestingly they omitted "spraying" as a cause of it being released into the environment, which I assume is included under “other processes”.
+I assume "spraying" is included under “other processes.”
 Of course, spraying is the way to get HUGE quantities released into the environment rapidly.
-In Vietnam it surely caused far more dioxins being released “into the environment” (and our bodies) than all the other sources combined.
+In Vietnam it surely caused for more dioxins being released “into the environment” (and our bodies).

-Despite these high amounts of dioxins still in these areas, the VA claims, “Agent Orange dries quickly after spraying and breaks down within hours to days when exposed to sunlight (if not bound chemically to a biological surface such as soil, leaves, and grass) and is no longer harmful.”1 While AO does break down fairly quickly when it dries on plants, dioxins are extremely robust compounds and break down slowly in the soil.
-In fact, a large portion of the current dioxins exposures in the U.S. is connected to releases that happened decades ago.2,3
+The VA also says, “Agent Orange dries quickly after spraying and breaks down within hours to days when exposed to sunlight.”1 While AO does break down fairly quickly when it dries on plants, dioxins are extremely robust compounds and break down slowly.
+Many current dioxins exposures in the U.S. are connected to releases that happened decades ago.2

 Learn more about Agent Orange and its impact on veterans in Agent Orange: Our Second Vietnam Battle for Life Part II.